IshanMehta115/Applied-Cryptography/Assignment-2/Traid-HASH/README.md

 - The project can be implemented in C++.
 - The specifications for TRIAD-HASH can be found [here](https://csrc.nist.gov/CSRC/media/Projects/Lightweight-Cryptography/documents/round-1/spec-doc/TRIAD-spec.pdf).
-- Understanding the principles of the TRIAD cipher is essential for correctly implementing the `TRIAD-HASH` function.
+- Understanding the principles of the TRIAD cipher was essential for correctly implementing the `TRIAD-HASH` function.

 ## Usage